david-beauchesne/ThesePhD/chapitre4/chap4.md

 By defining clear data and metadata standards and specifications to support the regional standardization of current and future protocols and practices and to favor interoperability with national and international initiatives like the Essential Ocean Variables (EOV) identified by the Global Ocean Observing System (GOOS).
 As such, we will adopt the metadata standard currently targeted for CIOOS, *i.e.*, the North American Profile of ISO 19115:2014—Geographic information— Metadata, a schema favored for geospatial data in Canada and the United States.

-By providing version control and code access to the workflows set up to generate driver layers from raw data, the R packages and the Shiny application through a GitHub organization called eDrivers[^eD].
+By providing version control and code access to the workflows set up to generate driver layers from raw data, the R packages and the Shiny application through a GitHub organization called *eDrivers*[^eD].

 [^eD]: https://github.com/orgs/eDrivers/

 \begin{figure}[H]
 \centering
-\includegraphics[width=0.5\columnwidth]{./figures/ch4-structure.png}
+\includegraphics[width=0.4\columnwidth]{./figures/ch4-structure.jpg}
-e\caption{Diagram of the platform structure.
-Community input in the form of raw data is accessed through the St. Lawrence Global Observatory (SLGO; https://ogsl.ca/en) repository—the platform host—or through open access repositories (*e.g.*, NASA data).
-The raw data are then processed through a workflow hosted on the *eDrivers* GitHub organization (https://github.com/eDrivers).
+\caption{Diagram of the platform structure.
+Community input in the form of raw data is accessed through the St. Lawrence Global Observatory (SLGO; https://ogsl.ca/en) repository—the platform host—or through open access repositories (\textit{e.g.}, NASA data).
+The raw data are then processed through a workflow hosted on the \textit{eDrivers} GitHub organization (https://github.com/eDrivers).
 Data processing may be as simple as data rescaling or make use of more complex methodologies.
 All data is then hosted on SLGO's geoserver and accessible through their API.
-We developed a R package called *eDrivers* to access the driver layers through R and we are actively developing a second R package called *eDriversEx* that will include analytical tools to explore drivers data.
-Finally, we have developed a Shiny application, *eDrivers* app, that allows users to explore drivers data interactively (https://david-beauchesne. shinyapps.io/eDriversApp/).
-All R components of the project are hosted and available on the *eDrivers* GitHub organization.
+We developed a R package called \textit{eDrivers} to access the driver layers through R and we are actively developing a second R package called \textit{eDriversEx} that will include analytical tools to explore drivers data.
+Finally, we have developed a Shiny application, \textit{eDrivers} app, that allows users to explore drivers data interactively (https://david-beauchesne. shinyapps.io/eDriversApp/).
+All R components of the project are hosted and available on the \textit{eDrivers} GitHub organization.
 Iterative and adaptive processes are identified by circular arrows.}
 \label{ch4-diag}
 \end{figure}